Japanese military taps youth culture in recruitment drive

-ATSUGI/YOKOSUKA Japan Japan's military is wooing new recruits with images of smiling soldiers posing like pop stars in a series of photo books and DVDs that tap into youth culture.
+ATSUGI/YOKOSUKA, Japan Nov 21 Japan's military is wooing new recruits with images of smiling soldiers posing like pop stars in a series of photo books and DVDs that tap into youth culture.

 Jet pilots, navigators and sailors are among the 60 Japanese servicemen and women who pose in and out of uniform.